-Outdoor air pollutants can impact health, from causing short-term symptoms like shortness of breath or coughing, to playing a role in causing diseases such as asthma or respiratory illnesses.
+Outdoor air pollutants can impact health.
+They can cause short-term symptoms like shortness of breath or coughing.
+They can also play a role in causing diseases like asthma or respiratory illnesses.

 Dane County Air Quality

-Our air quality continues to meet US EPA air quality guidelines with most days categorized as "good"; the best possible rating as measured by the Air Quality Index (AQI).
+Our air quality continues to meet US EPA air quality guidelines with most days categorized as "good".
+This is the best possible rating measured by the Air Quality Index (AQI).

-- Nearly 80% of AQI measurements in Dane County over the past 10 years were classified as "good"; showing the consistency of Dane County air quality.
+- Nearly 74% of AQI measurements in Dane County over the past 10 years were classified as "good".
+This shows the consistency of Dane County air quality.

 - During the few days that poor air quality was reported in our community, the primary reasons were high levels of ozone and and/or fine particulate matter.

-- Additional trend information is available in the Madison and Dane County Environmental Health Report Card – 2014.
+- Additional trend information is available on the Healthy Dane Dashboard.

 Sources of Air Pollutants

-There are many things in the air we breathe that cause pollution, but here in Dane County, we are mostly concerned with ozone and particulate matter.
+There are many things in the air we breathe that cause pollution.
+In Dane County we are mostly concerned with ozone and particulate matter.

-- Ozone located at ground level impacts the air quality and breathing it can cause health problems.
-Ground level ozone is created when exhaust from cars and industry mix with other chemicals in the air under sunny and warm conditions, mostly during the summer.
+- Ground level ozone impacts our air quality.
+Breathing it can cause health problems.
+It is created when exhaust from cars and businesses mixes with other chemicals in the air.
+This mostly occurs during sunny and warm conditions, like in summer.

-- Particulate matter consists of tiny pieces of dust, dirt and other materials suspended in the air we breathe.
+- Particulate matter is tiny pieces of dust, dirt and other materials in the air we breathe.